AdamBoley/Project-Beergate/README.md

 The major exception is the Surface Duo, which is a hybrid tablet/phone

 To do:
+- comment disapproval method not working due to spelling error
+- Allow the superuser (user ID = 1) to update and delete all posts as well as users, so that the admin does not have to use the admin panel
+    - related, allow the superuser to quickly access the admin panel from the front-end
 - navbar fails to render properly on horizontal tablets - screen widths 992 to 1400px / lg to xxl breakpoints
     - only an issue when logged in due to the increased number of navbar options
 - review reviews/admin.py to see if more terms need to be added to the control variables.